apache/skywalking/docs/en/setup/backend/trace-sampling.md

 When sampling mechanism activated, this config would make the error status segment sampled, ignoring the sampling rate.

 `slowTraceSegmentThreshold` is for you to open force save some slow trace segment when sampling mechanism active.
-When sampling mechanism activated, this config would make the slow trace segment sampled, ignoring the sampling rate.
+Setting this threshold about the latency would make the slow trace segments sampled if they cost more time, even the sampling mechanism activated.
+The default value is `-1`, which means would not sample slow traces.
+Unit, millisecond.

 # Recommendation
 You could set different backend instances with different `sampleRate` values, but we recommend you to set the same.